aerappa/mhd_adjoint/README.md

 # Running in parallel
 Thanks to the magic of FEniCS, one can seamlessly run the code in parallel by using `mpiexec -n <np> python3 main.py k`.

+# Collaborators
+Ari Rappaport - Inria, Paris
+Jehanzeb Chaudhry - University of New Mexico
+John Shadid - University of New Mexico/Sandia National Laboratories
+J. Chaudhry’s work is supported by the NSF-DMS 1720402